Privacy at Celia

 o Who processes my data?

 o To whom is my personal data disclosed?

 o How is my data kept up to date?

 o How and where can I access my data?

 o Mobile applications

-Personal data means all data that can be used to identify a person, such as customer information and contact information.
+Personal data means all data that can be used to identify a person, such as customer profile information and contact details.